getsentry/sentry-java/docs/modules/android.rst

     <application>
       <meta-data
-        android:name="com.getsentry.raven.android.DSN"
+        android:name="io.sentry.android.DSN"
         android:value="https://publicKey:secretKey@host:port/1?options" />
     </application>

-Now you can use ``Raven`` to capture events anywhere in your application:
+Now you can use ``Sentry`` to capture events anywhere in your application:

 .. sourcecode:: java

-    // Send a simple event to the Sentry server Raven.capture("Error message");
+    // Send a simple event to the Sentry server Sentry.capture("Error message");

     // Set a breadcrumb that will be sent with the next event(s) Breadcrumbs.record(